Marslanali/cpp-uav-simulation/README.md

 # cpp-uav-simulations

 After git clone `https://github.com/Marslanali/cpp-uav-simulations.git`.
 Please checkout to individual branches or clone individual branch.

+* For **<a href="https://github.com/Marslanali/cpp-uav-simulations/tree/RotorS-develop">RotorS</a>** `git clone  -b RotorS https://github.com/Marslanali/cpp-uav-simulations.git`.

+    * The `README.md` for this branch can be seen <a href="https://github.com/Marslanali/cpp-uav-simulations/tree/RotorS">here</a>.
+Please visit <a href="https://github.com/ethz-asl/rotors_simulator">here</a> for more information & original package.

 * For **<a href="https://github.com/Marslanali/cpp-uav-simulations/tree/hector_quadrotor-develop">hector_quadrotor</a>** `git clone  -b hector_quadrotor https://github.com/Marslanali/cpp-uav-simulations.git`.

     * The `README.md` for this branch can be seen <a href="https://github.com/Marslanali/cpp-uav-simulations/tree/hector_quadrotor-develop">here</a>.
 Please visit  here <a href="http://wiki.ros.org/hector_quadrotor">hector_quadrotor </a> for more information & original package.

-* For **<a href="https://github.com/Marslanali/cpp-uav-simulations/tree/RotorS-develop">RotorS</a>** `git clone  -b RotorS https://github.com/Marslanali/cpp-uav-simulations.git`.

-    * The `README.md` for this branch can be seen <a href="https://github.com/Marslanali/cpp-uav-simulations/tree/RotorS">here</a>.
-Please visit <a href="https://github.com/ethz-asl/rotors_simulator">here</a> for more information & original package.

 * For **<a href="https://github.com/Marslanali/cpp-uav-simulations/tree/hector_quadrotor">CrazyS</a>** `git clone  -b CrazyS https://github.com/Marslanali/cpp-uav-simulations.git`.

     * The `README.md` for this branch can be seen <a href="https://github.com/Marslanali/cpp-uav-simulations/tree/hector_quadrotor">here</a>.
 Please visit the <a href="https://github.com/gsilano/CrazyS">here</a> for more information & original package.

 * For **<a href="https://github.com/Marslanali/cpp-uav-simulations/tree/hector_quadrotor">Parrot Bebop 2</a>** `git clone -b Parrot-bebop2 https://github.com/Marslanali/cpp-uav-simulations.git `

     * The `README.md` for this branch can be seen  <a href="https://github.com/Marslanali/cpp-uav-simulations/tree/Parrot-bebop2">here</a>.
 Please visit the <a href="https://github.com/gsilano/BebopS">here</a> for more information & original package.

-## RotorS gazebo octomap simualtions
+## RotorS gazebo OctoMap simulations

 If you don't have ROS workspace yet you can do so by